-We anticipate the units and the shares of common stock, the rights and the warrants, once they begin separate trading, will be listed on Nasdaq under the symbols "VTAQU," "VTAQ," "VTAQR" and "VTAQW," respectively.

-Each of the shares of common stock, rights and warrants may trade separately on the 90th day after the date of this prospectus unless Chardan determines that an earlier date is acceptable (based upon, among other things, its assessment of the relative strengths of the securities markets and small capitalization companies in general, and the trading pattern of, and demand for, our securities in particular).
-In no event will Chardan allow separate trading of the shares of common stock, rights and warrants until we file an audited balance sheet reflecting our receipt of the gross proceeds of this offering.

-Once the shares of common stock, rights and warrants commence separate trading, holders will have the option to continue to hold units or separate their units into shares of common stock, rights and warrants.
-Holders will need to have their brokers contact our transfer agent, Continental Stock Transfer & Trust Company, in order to separate the units into separately trading shares of common stock, rights and warrants

-We will file a Current Report on Form 8-K with the SEC, including an audited balance sheet, promptly upon the consummation of this offering, which is anticipated to take place two business days from the date the units commence trading.
+15,000,000 units, at \$10.00 per unit, each unit consisting of one share of common stock and one warrant.
+Each warrant entitles the holder thereof to purchase one-half of one share of common stock at a price of \$11.50 per whole share, subject to adjustment as described in this prospectus.
+We anticipate the units and the shares of common stock and the warrants, once they begin separate trading, will be listed on Nasdac under the symbols "VTAQU," "VTAQ," and "VTAQW," respectively.
+Each of the shares of common stock and warrants may trade separately on the 90 th day after the date of this prospectus unless Chardar determines that an earlier date is acceptable (based upon, among other things, its assessment of the relative strengths of the securities markets and small capitalization companies in general, and the trading patterr of, and demand for, our securities in particular).
+In no event will Chardan allow separate trading of the shares of common stock and warrants until we file an audited balance sheet reflecting our receipt of the gross proceeds of this offering.
+Once the shares of common stock and warrants commence separate trading, holders will have the option to continue to hold units of separate their units into shares of common stock and warrants.
+Holders will need to have their brokers contact our transfer agent, Continenta Stock Transfer & Trust Company, in order to separate the units into separately trading shares of common stock and warrants.
+We will file a Current Report on Form 8-K with the SEC, including ar audited balance sheet, promptly upon the consummation of this offering, which is anticipated to take place two business days from the date the units commence trading.
 The audited balance sheet will reflect our receipt of the proceeds from the exercise of the over-allotment option if the over-allotment option is exercised on the date of this prospectus.
 If the over-allotment option is exercised after the date of this prospectus, we will file an amendment to the Form 8-K or a new Form 8-K to provide updated financial information to reflect the exercise of the over-allotment option.
-We will also include in the Form 8-K, or amendment thereto, or in a subsequent Form 8-K, information indicating if Chardan has allowed separate trading of the shares of common stock, rights and warrants prior to the 90th day after the date of this prospectus.

-In connection with the completion of our initial business combination, we may, at our discretion, mandatorily separate all issued and outstanding units into shares of common stock, rights and warrants.
+We will also include in the Form 8-K, or amendment thereto, or in a subsequent Form 8-K information indicating if Chardan has allowed separate trading of the shares of common stock and warrants prior to the 90 th day after the date of this prospectus.
+In connection with the completion of our initial business combination we may, at our discretion, mandatorily separate all issued and outstanding units into shares of common stock and warrants.